sfib0/selfteachme__js/1-history-&-intro-to-javascript/README.md

 - From the beginning, JavaScript influences in competing browser by making it possible to make better UX/UI implementations with it.

 ## JScript from Microsoft
+- Microsoft was compelled to reverse-engineer JavaScript support into Internet Explorer as JScript in 1996.
+- There was implementation difference between JScript from that found in Netscape Navigator.
+- The same features created for both browser were not compatible on both browsers.
+- Double work was required by programmers to make a single website work on both browsers because of difference in implementations between the two languages.
+- Website started being tagged as "best viewed in Internet Explorer", "best viewed in Netscape".

 ## ECMAScript
+It was realized by Netscape that for an interactive, dynamic web to succedd, JavaScript have to be consistent across browsers.
+In November 1996, JavaScript was submitted by Netscape to ECMA International to carva out a standard specification which other browsers vendors could then implement based on the work done at Netscape.
+At first, JavaScript was given ECMA-262 identification number for standard.
+It was decided to create standard specifications to be followed by all web browsers.
+JavaScript was then opened to wider audience making its evolution better by giving it the voice of other potential implementers.

 ## AJAX
 ## JavaScript Engine
 ## JavaScript Libraries